Quasi-static crack front deformations in cohesive materials: Deformations of a crack front encountering an obstacle

 The presence of a cohesive stress in the crack wake influences the amplitude of the front deformations through two \emph{competing} mechanisms.
 We saw in Section~\ref{sec:StabilityAnalysis} that (i) it \emph{decreases the front stiffness} through the cohesive pre-factor $\hat{\mathcal{A}}$.
 We now observe from Eq.~\ref{eq:FrontDeformation_Cohesive_Strength} that (ii) it also \emph{smooths out the fluctuations of strength} $\delta \sigmac$ ($\hat{\Sigma}(\kw_0) \leq 1$), leaving its average value $\sigmac^0$ unchanged.
 The overall decrease in magnitude of the strength fluctuations is mostly prevalent at scales lower than the average process zone size $\omega_0$ (see the evolution of $\hat{\Sigma}$ in Fig.~\ref{fig:AsymptoticBehavior_LinearDistance}b).
 While the first effect leads to an increase of the front deformations with respect to the perfectly brittle case, the second effect should decrease it as the crack experiences an effectively smoother distribution $\delta \Gc^\mathrm{eff}$ of fracture energy.
 Examples of the effective fluctuations of fracture energy $\delta \Gc^\mathrm{eff}$ are shown in Fig.~\ref{fig:FrontDeformation_Strength_ProcessZone}c for several values of process zone size to obstacle width ratio $\omega_0/d$.\\

 We show in Fig.~\ref{fig:FrontDeformation_Strength_ProcessZone}a the evolution of the front deformation amplitude $A$ with the process zone size $\omega_0$.
 The competition between the two opposite effects mentioned above results in an overall \emph{increase} of the amplitude of the front deformations with the process zone size.
+This increase in front amplitude is observed no matter the inclusion spacing (see Fig.~\ref{fig:FrontDeformation_Strength_InclusionSpacing} and \ref{app:InclusionSpacing_Heterogeneities} for more details).

 In accordance with the asymptotic behaviors derived in Eq.~\eqref{eq:Fourier_Cohesive_Asymptotics_0}, $A$ converges to its LEFM value $A_\mathrm{LEFM}$ as the ratio between the process zone size $\omega_0$ and the obstacle width $d$ goes to zero (see Fig.~\ref{fig:FrontDeformation_Strength_ProcessZone}a).
 We further notice that the amplitude of the deformations grows as $(\omega_0/d)^{1/2}$ for process zone sizes much larger than the obstacle width (see Fig.~\ref{fig:FrontDeformation_Strength_ProcessZone}b).
 This was expected from the asymptotic behavior of $\hat{\Sigma}$ when $\kw_0 \rightarrow +\infty$:

-The front deformations are thus amplified by the existence of cohesive stresses as the gain in front compliance overcomes the smoothing of heterogeneities by the process zone.
-This behavior and the associated scaling are retrieved independently of how the material weakens behind the crack front (see Fig.~\ref{fig:NatureWeakening_Strength} and \ref{app:NatureWeakening_FrontDeformations} for more details). \\
+The front deformations are thus amplified by the existence of cohesive stresses, as the gain in front compliance overcomes the smoothing of heterogeneities by the process zone.
+This behavior and the associated scaling are retrieved independently of how the material weakens behind the crack front (see Fig.~\ref{fig:NatureWeakening_Strength} and \ref{app:NatureWeakening_FrontDeformations} for more details).

-Moreover, this increase in front amplitude is observed no matter the inclusion spacing (see Fig.~\ref{fig:FrontDeformation_Strength_InclusionSpacing}a).
-A general expression of the front deformations $\delta a$ with the position $z$ cannot be found explicitly.
-Yet, it is possible to derive it in some cases.
-In the limit of a single obstacle ($\Delta L \gg d$) embedded in a rather brittle medium ($\omega_0 \ll d$), one retrieves the solution of Eq.~\eqref{eq:FrontDeformation_Brittle_SingleDefect}.
-On the contrary, when the same obstacle lies in a very ductile medium ($\omega_0 \gg d$), one finds:

-which confirms the linear dependence in $(\Delta \sigmac/\sigmac^0)$ and that in $(\omega_0/d)^{1/2}$.
-The evolution of the front deformations $\delta a$ with the position is plotted in Fig.~\ref{fig:FrontDeformation_Strength_InclusionSpacing}c, and successfully compared to the numerical solution of Eq.~\eqref{eq:FrontDeformation_Cohesive_Strength} for $L_z/d=10^5$ and $\omega_0/d=10^5$.
-We observe that the deformation localizes at the edges of the obstacle, where $\delta a$ is non-differentiable.
-It may challenge the assumptions lying under our first-order theory as we assumed $\partial \delta a/\partial z \ll 1$.\\